lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Compute the transcript hash TH_3 = H(TH_2, PLAINTEXT_2, CRED_R) where H() is the EDHOC hash algorithm of the selected cipher suite.
 The input to the hash function is a CBOR Sequence.
 Note that TH_3 can be computed and cached already in the processing of message_2.

 * Compute MAC_3 as in {{expand}}, with context_3 = << ID_CRED_I, TH_3, CRED_I, ?
 EAD_3 >>
     * If the Initiator authenticates with a static Diffie-Hellman key (method equals 2 or 3), then mac_length_3 is the EDHOC MAC length of the selected cipher suite.
-If the Initiator authenticates with a signature key (method equals 0 or 1), then mac_length_3 is equal to the output size of the EDHOC hash algorithm of the selected cipher suite.
+If the Initiator authenticates with a signature key (method equals 0 or 1), then mac_length_3 is equal to hash_length.
     * ID_CRED_I - identifier to facilitate the retrieval of CRED_I, see {{id_cred}}
     * CRED_I - CBOR item containing the authentication credential of the Initiator, see {{auth-cred}}
     * EAD_3 - external authorization data, see {{AD}}